 What are the two most important things to know about earthquake insurance?
 1. Most home insurance policies do not cover earthquake damage.
 2. Even if you don’t live in an area where earthquakes are common, you may still need earthquake insurance.

 Earthquakes have occurred in 39 states since 1900, and about 90% of Americans live in areas considered seismically active.
-For many of our neighbors in Brockton and Fall River, earthquake insurance can be inexpensive – contact D’Agostino Insurance Agency to find out what the costs would be for your home.
+For many of our neighbors, earthquake insurance can be inexpensive – contact D’Agostino Insurance Agency to find out what the costs would be for your home.

 Earthquake insurance can have many options

 Most homeowner, condo and rental insurance policies do not cover damage caused by an earthquake, but coverage can be purchased as an endorsement or a separate policy.
 You may be able to choose to purchase earthquake insurance from the same company that provides your home insurance, from a specialized earthquake insurance provider, or from an independent organization such as the California Earthquake Authority (CEA).

 Does Massachusetts really need earthquake insurance?

 In all likelihood, almost the entire US would be better protected by purchasing earthquake insurance.
 Consider the facts: